-Veterans' educational benefits are administered by each school's registrar's office.
+Veterans' educational benefits are administered by each school's registrar's or financial aid office.
 At the time your studies begin, make sure that all necessary records and credentials are available and in order.
-You then need to notify your registrar each time you register.
-Veterans who intend to use their Post-9/11 GI Bill benefits should also consult with a financial aid representative.
+You then need to notify your school certifying official each time you register.